thebrokenfinger/micro-es6-import-compiler/README.md

 # micro-es6-import-compiler

-A micro, over-simplified compiler that turns ES6 `import` statement into JS `require` statement.
+A micro, over-simplified compiler that turns ES6 `import` statement into CommonJS `require` statement.

 ## How to use